 As we all know, our personality can’t be changed.
 Richard Branson, one of the best entrepreneurs that this planet, once said in an article that “Company knowledge and job-specific skills can be learned, but you can’t train a personality”.
 So, therefore, if you want an employee who will work well with your company, hire based on personality - the rest can be learned.

-Richard Branson's company, Virgin, hire all their new recruits, from gym staff to leading managers, based on personality.
+Richard Branson's company, Virgin, gets all their new hires, from gym staff to leading managers, based on personality.

 He continues to say in the article that “the first thing we look for when hiring new staff is personality.
 In my eyes, personality always wins over book smarts….
 These personalities make our staff successful, and, in turn, our businesses successful – they also keep our company culture vibrant.”